Home Science Organic Chemistry Benzene

 Aromatic compounds like Benzene, toluene, xylene, and ethylbenzene can also be extracted from petroleum where they occur naturally.
 They may be obtained by hydroforming and the thermal cracking of petroleum oils.

-Hydroforming process
+Hydroforming Process

 Hydroforming is carried out under pressure at 480 to 550 °C in the presence of chromium oxide on an alumina support.
 Benzene, toluene, xylene, and ethylbenzene are obtained by hydroforming n-hexane, n-heptane, and n-octane.

 Various aromatic hydrocarbon obtained by the hydroforming process is separated by a selective solvent process but benzene is obtained by this process in far less amount.
-Therefore, toluene, xylene, ethylbenzene are converted to benzene by heating with hydrogen under pressure in presence of a metal oxide catalyst.
+Therefore, toluene, xylene, and ethylbenzene are converted to benzene by heating with hydrogen under pressure in the presence of a metal oxide catalyst.
 It is called hydrodealkylation.

 C6H5CH3 + H2 → C6H6 + CH4

-Thermal cracking
+Thermal Cracking

 Thermal cracking is an extraction or refining process in which high temperature and pressure are used to break down, rearrange, or combine hydrocarbon such as crude petroleum oil.
 Benzene, toluene, xylenes, naphthalene, anthracene, and many other polynuclear hydrocarbons have been isolated by the thermal cracking of alkanes.

-Uses of benzene
+Uses of Benzene

 Benzene is a major component of gasoline.
 Therefore, it is found naturally in crude oil.
 In 1988, most of the chemicals listed on the American Chemical Society (ACS) contained at least one benzene ring.
 Therefore, it is used in motor fuel and makes several industrial chemicals like rubbers, lubricants, dyes, detergents, drugs, explosives, and pesticides.